 The benefits of an HR department

-HR departments are cost-effective and can help your business grow.
+HR departments are cost-effective and can help your business grow by efficiently handling requests to verify employment for both current and former employees.
 By having an HR department, you can focus on growing your business while knowing that your employee files are in good hands.

-If you are looking for employment verification in the United States, or just need someone to manage your payroll and employee files, then consider hiring an HR department.
+If you are engaging in the employment verification process in the United States, or just need assistance managing employment records and salary information, then consider hiring an HR department compliant with the Health Insurance Portability and Accountability Act.

 What to do if you can’t verify your employment